wearisma/ruby/RUBY.md

 TODOs should include the string TODO in all caps, followed by the full name of the person who can best provide context about the problem referenced by the TODO, in parentheses.
-A colon is optional.
 A comment explaining what there is to do is required.
 The main purpose is to have a consistent TODO format that can be searched to find the person who can provide more details upon request.
 A TODO is not a commitment that the person referenced will fix the problem.